 Zen Bastard by Earthling Society (Drone Rock Records)

 ‘Zen Bastard’ is one of those albums where you really feel that you have been on a journey.
 There seems to be a great deal of temporal and sonic distance between the start of side one and the end of side two.
 You are not entirely sure how you got there, but get there you did.
 I have a feeling that every listen of this superb set of songs will glean a different voyage.
-(Psych Insight Music review)
+(Original review)

 Also check out Earthling Society’s second release of the year ‘Ascent To Godhead’, out in August.